migliori/cloudinary-images-loader/README.md

-# cloudinary-images-loader - Image loading with Cloudinary
+# Image loading with Cloudinary

 Small JS code to load images from Cloudinary's CDN with a clean reversible markup in any situation